-2Responsibility to generate and use the filenames according to the advanced convention resides with the module developers noting that in case openSF is used it expands the regular expression and forwards the resulting file list to the module.
+$^{^{7}}$ Responsibility to generate and use the filenames according to the advanced convention resides with the module developers .

 2.2.4 Logging

 The E2E orchestrating framework offers logging services based on the capture of the messages that each module triggers/launches.
 The requirement here is that the modules must send the messages to a standard output for that language (e.g. default unit number 6 in FORTRAN codes, stdout in C codes) following the next formatting described here below in Backus-Naur Form [BNF]: